Spectral theory of weighted hypergraphs via tensors: Hypergraph tensors

 The \emph{normalized Laplacian tensor} of $G$ is the $\nabla$-th order $N$-dimensional tensor $L=L(G)$ with entries

 The \emph{random walk Laplacian tensor} of $G$ is the $\nabla$-th order $N$-dimensional tensor $\mathcal{L}=\mathcal{L}(G)$ with entries

 For unweighted hypergraphs, $A$, $K$, $L$ and $\mathcal{L}$ coincide with the tensors in \cite[Section 3]{Banerjee}.
-In the case of simple graphs, the adjacency, Kirchhoff Laplacian, normalized Laplacian and random walk Laplacian tensors coincide with the adjacency, Kirchooff Laplacian, normalized Laplacian and random walk Laplacian matrices, respectively.
+In the case of simple graphs, the adjacency, Kirchhoff Laplacian, normalized Laplacian and random walk Laplacian tensors coincide with the adjacency, Kirchhoff Laplacian, normalized Laplacian and random walk Laplacian matrices, respectively.
 Some of the tensors defined above have a signless version.
 The \emph{signless Kirchhoff Laplacian tensor} of $G$ is the $\nabla$-th order $N$-dimensional tensor $K^+=K^+(G)$ with entries The \emph{signless normalized Laplacian tensor} of $G$ is the $\nabla$-th order $N$-dimensional tensor $L^+=L^+(G)$ with entries The \emph{signless random walk Laplacian tensor} of $G$ is the $\nabla$-th order $N$-dimensional tensor $\mathcal{L}^+=\mathcal{L}^+(G)$ with entries

-For unweighted hypergraphs, $K^+$ and $L^+$ coincide with the tensors in \cite{signless}.
-In the case of simple graphs, the signless Kirchhoff Laplacian, signless normalized Laplacian and signless random walk Laplacian tensors coincide with the signless Kirchooff Laplacian, signless normalized Laplacian and signless random walk Laplacian matrices, respectively.
+To the best of our knowledge, the definitions of $L^+$ and $\mathcal{L}^+$ are new also for the case of uniform unweighted hypergraphs.
+For unweighted hypergraphs, $K^+$ coincides with the one in \cite{signless}.
+In the case of simple graphs, the signless Kirchhoff Laplacian, signless normalized Laplacian and signless random walk Laplacian tensors coincide with the signless Kirchhoff Laplacian, signless normalized Laplacian and signless random walk Laplacian matrices, respectively.

 \begin{remark} From the definition, it is apparent that the tensors $A$, $K$, $K^+$, $L$ and $L^+$ are symmetric and that the tensors $A$, $K^+$, $L^+$ and $\mathcal{L}^+$ are non-negative. \end{remark}